 For tests that only ask multiple-choice questions, you will receive your score right away, on test day.
 If you take a test with both essays and multiple-choice questions, you will still receive a multiple-choice score on test day.
 However, the essays take longer to grade, so you will receive your overall score after those have been graded.

 CLEP tests are graded on a scale from 20 to 80.
 Typically, you must score at least 50 to earn credit for the exam, but qualifying scores vary depending on the school and the test.
 For example, the University of Kentucky accepts a 48 as a passing score for History of the United States I, and it awards three credits.
 However, students are required to score a 55 on Chemistry, and they will earn six credits.
 Check with your institution to learn about what score you need to earn credit.

-If you need to send your CLEP test scores to an institution other than the one you specified during registration or if you didn’t specify an institution during registration, you can request a CLEP transcript using this form.
+If you need to send your CLEP test scores to an institution other than the one you specified during registration or if you didn’t specify an institution during registration, you can request a CLEP transcript through your CollegeBoard account (or via this form if you took a DANTES-funded test).
 A CLEP transcript includes scores from all of the CLEP tests that you’ve taken in the past 20 years.
 You will need to input your contact information, which scores you would like sent (if not all of them), information about your college, and your method of payment.
 Each CLEP transcript costs $20.00.
 If you are a member of the military or a veteran, your transcripts will cost $30.00 each.